Vision is to create a recreational trail stretching the entire 336 miles of the Central Arizona Project (CAP) canal.

 Adjacent land uses have also been cooperators in developing the CAP Trail.
 For instance the Sanctuary Golf Course in Scottsdale has developed a multiuse trail system along the golf course which borders the CAP canal.
 Pathways totaling three miles are maintained by the golf course staff and regulated by the city's trails department.

-Facilities along the CAP Trail include the Sandario Trailhead has spaces for 18 cars and 5 horse rigs, and was constructed by Pima Counting using funding from the U.S. Bureau of Reclamation and the Arizona Trails Heritage Fund grant program.
+Facilities along the CAP Trail include the Sandario Trailhead has spaces for 18 cars and 5 horse rigs, and was constructed by Pima County using funding from the U.S. Bureau of Reclamation and the Arizona Trails Heritage Fund grant program.
 Pima County maintains the trailhead.